-Thousands turn out for Night of 1,000 PumpkinsBy: Laura Newell, Features Editor
+Thousands turn out for Night of 1,000 PumpkinsBy: Laura Newell, Of the Telegraph

 The Folsom Historic District was once again lit with pumpkins at the annual family event down Sutter Street.

 The Night of 1,000 Pumpkins was Friday, Oct.
 26, and brought in thousands of people.

 “Pumpkins lined Sutter Street and the outdoor amphitheater,” said Stephanie Rodgers, Folsom Historic District Association director.